Have you ever heard of emulsifying essential oils?

 What Kind of Essential Oil Emulsifier Should You Use?

-There are many emulsifiers on the market for many purposes, like cleaning up toxic spills or ones that are used in other commercial products, but since we are talking about essential oils here (and since I want to eliminate toxins as much as possible), I'm only recommending non toxic emulsifiers.
+There are many emulsifiers on the market for many purposes, like cleaning up toxic spills or ones that are used in other commercial products, but since we’re talking about essential oils here (and since I want to eliminate toxins as much as possible), I’m only recommending non-toxic emulsifiers.

-Here are some ideas of non-toxic emulsifiers to consider using as your emulsifier, depending on what you are making.
+Here are some ideas of non-toxic emulsifiers to consider using as your emulsifier, depending on what you’re making.

 I should point out that the following are suggestions based on how aromatherapy has been done for years, but there is new information coming as to which of these are truly acceptable emulsifiers.
-When I get that information I will be sure to update this post.
-For now, the information that I have is that castile and alcohol are better options than the others on this list.
+When I get that information I hope to update this post.
+For now, the information that I have is that Castile and alcohol are better options than the others on this list.

 - aloe vera gel

-- gelatin Since you are likely going to be using the emulsified product on your skin, I highly recommend a high quality grass-fed gelatin like this one or this one
+- gelatin Since you’re likely going to be using the emulsified product on your skin, I highly recommend a high quality grass-fed gelatin like this one or this one

 - collagen hydrolysate